XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Customer reviews

-• Offers a wide range of Canadian and U.S. stocks, ETFs, and registered accounts (TFSA, RRSP, etc.)
+• Wide range of registered accounts (TFSA, RRSP, RESP)

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :

-• Inactivity fees for low-balance or dormant accounts
+• Inactivity fees for accounts under $10,000 with no trading activity

 Voici quelques exemples représentatifs d’avis publiés sur Trustpilot :